jarylc/cf-workers-chatgpt-telegram-bot/README.md

 ## Description
 ![Example](example.png)

-Serverless Telegram bot to quickly interface with [OpenAI's Chat Completion API](https://platform.openai.com/docs/guides/chat)
+Serverless Telegram bot in webhook mode to quickly interface with [OpenAI's Chat Completion API](https://platform.openai.com/docs/guides/chat)

 Currently only usable via 1:1 chat with the bot, group chats are unfortunately not supported.